ctb/titus-blog/src/2014-function-of-unknown-genes.rst

    circumstances, so comparisons between fertilized and unfertilized soils might yield something interesting.

-   Pros: can suggest genes without relying on any functional information at all.
+   Pros: can suggest gene function without relying on any functional information at all.

    Cons: unproven, and the multiple-comparison problem with statistics